-Though many won't admit it, most photographers secretly covet the best Leica cameras.
+But while many won't admit it, most photographers secretly covet the Leica cameras.
 That red dot carries with it an inimitable cachet, associated with some of the best and most legendary photographers in history, and there's a real feeling of luxury to owning a Leica camera today.

-However, it's not entirely about luxury.
-Granted, there are plenty of pro-spec Leica cameras that do commanding an eye-watering price tag, but if you don’t want to blow more than a month's wages on a single camera, comparatively affordable Leica models do exist.
+But Leica doesn't just make expensive cameras, it also works with partner companies to produced Leica-badged versions of less expensive cameras.
+If you don’t want to blow more than a month's wages on a single camera, comparatively affordable Leica models do exist.
 We've made sure to include them in this guide alongside the big boys.

 So, with the above in mind, let’s look at 10 of the best Leica cameras currently on the market and available to buy.